Retrieval-Augmented Test Generation: How Far Are We?: Introduction

+In our experiments, we focus on five well-known Python-based Machine and Deep learning (ML/DL) libraries: TensorFlow, PyTorch, Scikit-learn, Google JAX, and XGBoost.
+The domains were chosen for two key reasons.
+First, they play a critical role in modern software development by providing essential tools, frameworks, and abstractions for building, training, and deploying complex neural networks efficiently \cite{abadi2016tensorflow,daghighfarsoodeh2025deep}. \respto{5-8} \respto{7-5} Second, unlike traditional software, ML/DL systems are inherently statistical and non-deterministic.
+Their APIs reveal expansive, often effectively infinite parameter spaces and exhibit complex object behaviours, making them fundamentally different from conventional, deterministic code.
+These differences make unit testing more challenging, yet many ML libraries remain under-tested.
+This study demonstrates how RAG-based LLMs can systematically generate robust, targeted tests to improve the reliability of such frameworks~\cite{wang2021automatic, shin2023mlcodegen, wan2024keeper, xia2023balancing}.

+We evaluate the effectiveness of four state-of-the-art LLMs, i.e., \emph{GPT-3.5-Turbo, GPT-4o, Mistral MoE, and Llama 3.1}.
+In total, we inspect the unit tests generated for 694 APIs across the five ML/DL libraries, with 19K GitHub issues and 22K StackOverflow Q\&As.

 We start by quantitatively evaluating the generated tests based on their Abstract Syntax Tree (AST) parse rates, execution rates, and pass rates.
-Next, we execute all generated tests to determine the line coverage for each project.
-Additionally, we analyze the cost implications of various scenarios by calculating the total input tokens used and output tokens generated.
-Finally, we conduct a manual analysis on a subset of the generated tests to evaluate the impact of different strategies on the software under test in greater depth.
+Next, we calculate the line coverage on the API under test.
+Finally, we conduct a manual analysis on a subset of the generated tests to evaluate the bug detection rate and the impact of different RAG sources on the software under test in greater depth.

-Our findings indicate that LLMs generate syntactically correct test cases with a minimum average parse rate of 85.37\%, an execution rate of 67.85\%, and a pass rate of 58.21\%.
-When evaluating RAG-based unit test case generation, we observe promising results compared to zero-shot prompting.
-Specifically, Basic RAG improves line coverage by an average of 8.94\%, while API-level RAG achieves an average improvement of 9.68\%.
-We also analyze the token cost associated with different RAGs.
-Our findings show that RAG using GitHub issue documents incurs the highest token cost.
-To enhance cost efficiency, we recommend limiting the number of test cases generated.
-This approach significantly reduces the overall cost without compromising the quality of the tests.
-Finally, we perform a manual analysis on a subset of the generated tests to evaluate the impact of different strategies on the software under test in greater depth.
-We find that RAG helps cover unique lines by providing unique states of programs that cannot be generated directly by LLMs.
-Our study suggests that RAG has great potential in improving unit test line coverage when the right documents with unique examples of program states are provided.
+Our findings indicate that LLMs with basic instruction prompting generate syntactically correct test cases with an average parse rate of 93.89\%, an execution rate of 71.35\%, and a pass rate of 61.11\%.
+When evaluating RAG-based unit test case generation, we observe promising results compared to basic instruction prompting.
+Specifically, RAG unit test generation improves line coverage by an average of 6.5\%, with the highest improvement reaching an average of 8.1\% when using API-level GitHub issue RAG.

+We also analyzed the bug detectability from the generated unit tests and found that it detected 28 bugs, 24 unique bugs were reported to developers, so far, ten were confirmed.
+Finally, we find that RAG helps cover unique lines by providing unique states of programs that cannot be generated directly by LLMs.